rkitover/android-tablet-setup-guide/README.md

 3. On the left pane, go to `Settings -> Account Settings -> Signature -> Manage Signatures -> Default Signature` and delete the text and then click save.

+4. Go to `Settings -> General -> Message Body -> Open Links` and choose External Browser.

-4. Go to `Settings -> VIP -> Notification` and turn on silent notification and turn off LED light.
+5. Go to `Settings -> VIP -> Notification` and turn on silent notification and turn off LED light.

-5. If you do not get a lot of spam, go to `Settings -> Security -> Load Remote Images` and choose always display.
+6. If you do not get a lot of spam, go to `Settings -> Security -> Load Remote Images` and choose always display.
 Otherwise, you can whitelist sender images when you open an email.

-6. Go to `Settings -> Account -> Sync Schedule -> Sync Frequency` and set to every 5 minutes, also turn on auto sync data and sync when roaming.
+7. Go to `Settings -> Account -> Sync Schedule -> Sync Frequency` and set to every 5 minutes, also turn on auto sync data and sync when roaming.

 ### Tips and Tricks for Using Android